jjeffery/errors/README.md

 Package `errors` provides simple error handling primitives that work well with structured logging.

+**This package is deprecated.** Use the [kv](https://github.com/jjeffery/kv) package instead.
+It provides support for creating errors with key/value pairs.
+The idea of having a drop-in replacement for the standard library `errors` package was based on the fact that `errors` only exported one simple function.
+The Go 2 draft proposes additional functions and types for the standard library `errors` package, and any attempts to use the new standard library package with this package will be annoying.

 - [Acknowledgement](#acknowledgement)
 - [Background](#background)
 - [Creating errors](#creating-errors)